-Before making a treatment plan, your dentist will perform a thorough assessment of your mouth, teeth, gums, bite function, and much more.
+Before making a treatment plan, your dentist will thoroughly assess your mouth, teeth, gums, bite function, and much more.
 If necessary, the dentist may perform X-rays for precise details.

 During this visit, the dentist will want to know about your oral and overall health conditions.
-Notify your dentist if you have existing conditions such as autoimmune conditions, diabetes, high blood pressure, or if you’re taking any medications.
+Notify your dentist if you have conditions such as autoimmune, diabetes, high blood pressure, or if you’re taking any medications.

 It’s worth noting that some conditions can affect your treatment process.
 Therefore, notifying your dentist earlier will help them prepare accordingly.

 During this appointment, be sure to ask any questions you may have about the treatment.
-It’s also essential to know the benefits, side effects, and possible complications of a full mouth reconstruction.
+Knowing the benefits, side effects, and possible complications of a full mouth reconstruction is also essential.

-Depending on your condition and desired results, below are the commonly used dental procedures for full mouth restoration.
+Depending on your condition and desired results, the commonly used dental procedures for full mouth restoration are below.

 Veneers are thin shell-like coatings that are bonded to the natural teeth.
 Veneers are commonly used to address dental flaws, such as chipped, fractured, poorly gapped, worn-out, and discolored teeth.
-Getting a veneer is a less invasive process that only requires minimal tooth shaping to allow the veneer to fit perfectly.
+Getting a veneer is less invasive, requiring minimal tooth shaping to allow the veneer to fit perfectly.

-If you have significant teeth damage such as a chipped, severely decayed, broken, weakened, worn-out, or severely discolored tooth, you might be a good candidate for a dental crown.
+You might be a good candidate for a dental crown if you have significant teeth damage such as a chipped, severely decayed, broken, weakened, worn-out, or severely discolored tooth.

-If you’ve lost teeth, you can restore your smile with replacement treatments such as dental bridges, implants, or dentures.
+If you’ve lost teeth, you can restore your smile with replacement treatments such as dental bridges, dental implants, or dentures.
 Implants offer the most natural results, followed by bridges and then dentures.
 To get these treatments, you should have healthy gums and jawbone.
-Implants patients who have weak or unhealthy jawbones have to undergo bone grafting before getting implants.
+Implants patients with weak or unhealthy jawbones must undergo bone grafting before getting implants.